 Hiawatha Academies logo items for scholars’ uniforms can be purchased from our school office at any time.
 Parents are responsible for purchasing pants, shorts, skirts and shoes outside of school.
 At all times, the Hiawatha Academies logo must be visible on shirts, sweatshirts and sweaters.
 We highly recommend families purchase a minimum of five shirts to begin the school year.

 - Current blue or green HLA-Northrop logo t-shirt

 - Khaki (tan) pants, shorts, skirts or jumpers

 - Simple black or brown belt (if needed)

-- Solid-colored tights or shorts are encouraged under skirts and/or jumpers
+- Optional: solid-colored tights or shorts under skirts and/or jumpers

-- Shoes with lights or wheels will not be allowed.
+- Shoes with lights, heels or wheels will not be allowed.

 - Scholars are encouraged to wear snow boots to/from school during the winter, but must change into tennis shoes in the building.

 - Scholars are permitted to wear simple jewelry (stud earrings, bracelets, or necklaces) and hair accessories (barrettes, clips, headbands) as long as it does not interfere or distract from their learning or the learning of others.

 - Scholars are not permitted to wear make-up to school with the exception of clear chapstick.

 - Scholar may wear simple belts if needed, but flashy belt buckles will not be permitted.

 - If a staff member determines that an accessory is becoming a distraction for a scholar or others, it will be removed and held until the end of the school day.